 You have either invested in real estate already, or you know somebody that has.
-Unless those investments were made in Japan, then forget everything that you think you know- it’ll make things a lot easier to digest and you’ll get up to speed quicker.
-Japan is a very special market in which to invest, as from the ground up, things are a little different….
+Unless those investments were made in the Japanese real estate market, then forget everything that you think you know- it’ll make things a lot easier to digest and you’ll get up to speed quicker.
+The Japanese real estate market is a very special one in which to invest, as from the ground up, things are a little different….

 You Are Unlikely To Make Capital Gains